The Tale of Clever Hasan and the Talking Horse: Turkey

 A similar introductory episode is attested in the Typen türkischer Volksmärchen ("Turkish Folktale Catalogue"), devised by scholars Wolfram Eberhard and Pertev Naili Boratav.
 According to their system, abbreviated as TTV, EbBo or EB, in type TTV 247, Schah Ismail (Turkish: Şah İsmail), a dervish gives an apple to a padishah; his wife gives birth to a son and his mare to a foal; some time later, the padishah's new wife has an affair with a vizier and conspires to kill her step-son, but the horse warns him; lastly, the stepmother feigns illness and asks for the horse's meat as a cure, which prompts their flight.
 Eberhard and Boratav also argued for the antiquity of the story, and that its "core elements" (birth of hero and foal; stepmother's adultery and threats; horse's warnings) already exist in the tale of Bey Börek.

 Eberhard and Boratav also indexed the episodes of obtaining lion's milk for the king and the war sequence as different tale types in the Turkish Folktale Catalogue, but they remarked they do not exist independently and that both are "closely related" to each other.
 In the first, indexed as TTV 257, Die Löwenmilch ("Lion's Milk"), the king falls ill and his sons-in-law have to find him the cure (milk from a lioness, but it may be from another animal); the hero finds it first and agrees to give it to his brothers-in-law in exchange for him branding their posteriors.
 In the second, titled TTV 258, Der unbekannte Krieger ("The Unknown Warrior"), war breaks out, and the hero rides into battle to turn the tide; he is injured, and his father-in-law dresses his wound.

+German scholar Ulrich Marzolph located another narrative from the Ottoman Turkish work Ferec baʿd eş-şidde ('Relief After Hardship'), an anonymous book dated to the 15th century.
+In tale nr.
+32 of the compilation, titled The Baldheaded Gardener and the daughter of the King of Yemen, the son of the king of Pārs falls in love with the princess of Yemen, Fakhr al-Nisāʾ, and goes to her kingdom to meet her.
+The princess goes to her garden, and, since everyone is forbidden to look at her during her sojourn, the prince does and is arrested.
+Later, he is released by the Yemeni king and disguises himself as a lowly man with a sheep's rumen on his head, so as to appear bald, then hires himself as the king's gardener's assistant, so he can be close to the princess.
+During his daily work, he sings and plays instruments, which attracts the princess's attention and inspires love in her heart.
+A spurned suitor, the King of Morocco, takes his troops to invade the realm; the prince joins in the fight and defeats the enemy army, then marries the princess of Yemen.